-1. Whether the facts of the matter supported the service of the penalty charge notice.

-2. The decision was correct having regard to the relevant laws.

-3. The amount of the penalty charge was reasonable having regard to any mitigating or other circumstances submitted with the request for review.
+- 1. Whether the facts of the matter supported the service of the penalty charge notice. - 2.
+That the decision was correct having regard to the relevant laws. - 3.
+That the amount of the penalty charge was reasonable having regard to any mitigating or other circumstances submitted with the request for review.

-Remedial Works to comply with Regulations
+Remedial Works to comply with 2015 Alarm Regulations

 To comply with these Regulation the type of smoke alarm deemed acceptable is either a mains powered alarm or one operated with a battery with a 10 year life with one fitted on each floor.
-This are deemed reasonable in order to comply with these Regulations.
+These are deemed reasonable in order to comply with these Regulations.